top of page

 Sawgrass Pitch Comparables Page 9.png

-For a time, the county thrived—at least for those in power.
+For a time, Dawber County thrived—at least for those in power.

-Bo Dawber initially opposed the operation.
-That changed when the money began pouring in.
+Bo Dawber initially resisted—until the money started pouring in.

 They’re wrong.